Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Introduction

 \section{Introduction}

 Due to the rapid proliferation of the smart devices and novel rate-greedy applications, mobile data traffic has witnessed a tremendous growth.
 As the fifth generation (5G) cellular networks become more ubiquitous and we start thinking of the sixth generation (6G), the networks will continue to expand to higher frequency bands to address the need for extreme capacity.
 Recently, millimeter wave (mmWave) and sub-Terahertz (THz) networks, operating at frequencies between 24 and roughly 330 GHz, have attracted considerable attention from both academia and industry due to the enormous available bandwidth \cite{Review1}, \cite{Review2}.
 However, the extremely high data rates achieved in mmWave and sub-THz bands come with challenging propagation characteristics, with the path loss being a key issue.
 To overcome these limitations, first, mmWave networks are envisioned to be densely deployed to achieve acceptable coverage \cite{maxpower1}.
-However, increasing the density of base stations (BSs) leads to severe interference problems.
+However, increasing the density of base stations (BSs) leads to severe interference problems which in turn may cause a significant number of transmission failures.
 Next, steerable antenna arrays with highly directional antenna beams are needed to achieve high power gain and improved coverage.
-The resulting interference may cause a significant number of transmission failures, especially for dense mmWave networks \cite{maxpower1}.
 Therefore, the antennas' 3 dB beamwidth becomes a key design parameter.
 In addition, mmWave channels are sensitive to the dynamically changing propagation environment (moving pedestrians, passing cars, blockages, etc.).
 Thus, 5G New Radio (NR) mmWave wireless networks rely on adaptive beamforming and beam selection techniques for optimizing the performance.
-In a network where the user equipment (UEs) and the BSs are equipped with antenna arrays that are able to form directional beams, one of the most rational criteria utilized to perform the association of the UE to a serving BS is that of the maximum received power.
-Therefore, the probability density function (pdf) of the desired signal received power should be calculated based on both polar coordinates.
+In a network where the user equipment (UEs) and the BSs are equipped with antenna arrays that are able to form directional beams, one of the most rational criteria is to perform the association of a UE to its serving BS based on the maximum received power.
+Therefore, the probability density function (PDF) of the desired signal received power should be calculated based on both polar coordinates.
 As we will discuss shortly, if one ignores practical beam management considerations, cell association decisions can be made purely based on the Euclidean distances.
-However, in this paper, it is rigorously argued that if one accounts for these realistic considerations, one additionally needs to consider angular distances.
-Inspired by this, we present the first comprehensive analysis of maximum power association policy that takes into account both the Euclidean and angular distances.
+However, in this paper, it is rigorously argued that if one accounts for practical issues such as the limited capability of UEs to perform a perfect beam alignment or an imperfect channel estimation, or a codebook-based beamforming with limited number of beams, then one needs to consider angular distances.